It came by happenstance: Reader-submitted photos of serendipity

 See more of Kevin’s work here.
 Kevin Kielty

 Kevin Kielty got the shot of a lifetime when he photographed two surfers.
 The best part?
 Happenstance.
-Kielty didn’t even know this moment had happened until he was editing.
+Kielty didn’t even know this had happened until he was editing.

 Accidental impressionism